 Net interest margin in 2013 stood at 2.8% as compared to 2.9% in 2012.
-In the periods compared, the interest margin amount was affected by one-off income items related to the settlement of a prepayment of some credit lines granted by the BNP PARIBAS group (mainly the subordinated loan) with a positive mark to market; excluding the said income, the net interest margin in 2013 would stand at 2.7% compared to 2.8 in 2012.
+In the periods compared, the interest margin amount was affected by one-off income items related to the settlement of a prepayment of some credit lines granted by the BNP PARIBAS group (mainly the subordinated loan) with a positive mark to market - excluding the said income, the net interest margin would stand at 2.7% in both periods.